cherryisaac/Snake-Game/README.md

 How this game came to be...completed: I started following this YouTube tutorial on creating a Snake Game in Java by Bro Code (https://www.youtube.com/watch?v=bI6e6qjJ8JQ).
 By the end of it though I was happy with the outcome there was no way to pause the game.
-So I spent about a week or so trying to get the actual pause match in tandem with the "Pause" text overlay.
+So I spent about a week or so trying to get the actual pause function to match in tandem with the "Pause" text overlay.
 After I finally did that I was so happy to have something of my own created in a game it made me want to add more to it.
 So I wrote a README.md on what I wanted to develop.
 Fast-forward about a few months later I felt inspired again to tackle this and yeah...I'm just about done with this project.
 My first passion project in coding.

 The goal of the player:
 - To collect as many apples as possible